lupyuen/lupyuen.github.io/src/forgejo.md

 - __NuttX Repo__ at GitHub shall __sync down regularly__ to Our Git Forge

-  (So NuttX Devs can continue coding if GitHub breaks)
+  (So NuttX Devs can pull updates if GitHub breaks)

 - __Pull Requests__ at our Git Forge shall be __pushed up to NuttX Repo__ at GitHub